drew-young/C2-Project/README.md

-# C2-Project
+# CONSTANT CONTROL

 ## About the Project

-The goal of this project is to learn more about Red Teaming tools and how to develop them.
+The goal of this C2 project is to learn more about Red Teaming tools and how to develop them.

 ## How to Use
 The server.py file can be run in three ways: